 The word plantain comes from the Latin plantago and planta which means the sole of the foot, the shape of the plant’s leaves.

-Choose.
 Select plantains that are firm with peels that are free of tears or breaks.
-A fully ripe plantain will have an almost completely black skin and be soft to the touch.
+A fully ripe plantain will have almost completely black skin and be soft to the touch.
 Use ripe plantains for dishes in which they are mashed or quickly cooked.
-Choose firm, yellow-green skinned plantains for sautéing, deep-frying, or stewing.
+Choose firm, yellow-green-skinned plantains for sautéing, deep-frying, or stewing.
 A black spotted plantain is semi-ripe.

 Amount.
-One pound of plantains will yield 1 cup mashed or 1½ cups sliced fruit.
+One pound of plantains will yield 1 cup of mashed or 1½ cups of sliced fruit.

-Freeze plantains for 2 to 3 week wrapped the tightly in plastic wrap.
+Freeze plantains for 2 to 3 weeks wrapping them tightly in plastic wrap.

-- Baking.
-Place plantain unpeeled on a baking sheet and bake in 400ºF oven until tender when pierced (about 1 hour).
+Place plantain unpeeled on a baking sheet and bake in a 400ºF oven until tender when pierced (about 1 hour).
 Pull back the peel and season to taste with butter, salt, and pepper, and eat from the skin.